VibeHost

 Create a PAT

-Open vibehost.com/account/tokensCreate token.
+Open vibehost.com/settings/access-tokensCreate token.
 The dashboard asks for:

 • Name — identifies the token in audit logs and the token list.